rakusan2/FRC-NT-Client/README.md

     - **type** - The type of the callback.
 Possible Types are: "add", "update", "delete", "flagChange"
     - **id** - The ID of the Entry
     - **flags** - The flags of the Entry
+- `.isConnected()`
+    - Returns true if the client is connected and has completed its handshake
+- `.uses2_0()`
+    - Returns true if the client has switched to using version 2.0 of the NetworkTables protocol
 - `.getKeyID(key)`
-    - Returns the ID of a key or All of the keys if key if left out
+    - Returns the ID of a key or All of the keys if **key** is left out
 - `.getEntry(id)`
     - Returns an Entry identified with an ID
-- `.Assign(type, val, name, persist)`
+- `.Assign(val, name, persist)`
     - Sets a new Entry
-    - **type** - A number representing the type
     - **val** - The Value being added
     - **name** - The Key for the Entry
     - **persist** - An optional boolean value of whether the value shoud stay on the server after a restart
+    - Can return an error if type is an RPC
 - `.Update(id, val)`
     - **id** - The ID of the Entry to be updated
     - **val** - The new Value